China sanctions Pelosi, sends 100 warplanes to Taiwan drills - NewsBreak

 The military’s Eastern Theater Command also fired new versions of missiles it said hit unidentified targets in the Taiwan Strait “with precision.”

-The Rocket Force also fired projectiles over Taiwan into the Pacific, military officers told state media, in a major ratcheting up of China’s threats to attack and invade the island.
+Those included projectiles fired over Taiwan into the Pacific, military officers told state media, in a major ratcheting up of China’s threats to annex the island by force.

-The drills, which Xinhua described as being held on an "unprecedented scale," are China's response to a visit this week by Pelosi to Taiwan.
-The speaker is the highest ranking U.S. politician to visit Taiwan in 25 years.
+The drills, which Xinhua described as being held on an “unprecedented scale,” are China’s response to a visit this week by Pelosi to Taiwan.
+She is the highest-ranking U.S. politician to visit Taiwan in 25 years.

 China announced unspecified sanctions on Pelosi and her family.
 Such sanctions are generally mostly symbolic in nature.